adamc1008/njbhvgcf/README.md

 nx cypress open
 ```
 Then in the Cypree UI that opens selest E2E testing.
-Seect the browser you wish to use.
+Select the browser you wish to use.
 Then select stories.cy.
 The tests will then run.